 How to read a pension statement — the numbers that actually matter

 Most pension statements get opened, skimmed, and filed.
 The numbers feel abstract and the projections look either reassuring or alarming with no clear action attached.
-Here is what each section actually tells you.
+Here is what each section actually tells you — and what to do with the information.

-This is the most prominent number — the current cash value of your pot.
-It fluctuates with investment markets, so don't anchor to it.
-What matters is the trend over time, not the figure on any single statement.
+The most prominent number — the current cash value of your pot.
+It fluctuates with investment markets, so don't anchor to a single figure.
+What matters is the trend over time and whether contributions are flowing in correctly.
+Check both your contributions and your employer's contributions are appearing as expected.

 Your statement should show: your contributions, your employer's contributions, and tax relief added by HMRC.
-If the employer contribution looks lower than you expected, check your scheme rules — some employers only match if you contribute above the minimum.
+If the employer contribution looks lower than you expected, check your scheme rules — some employers only match up to a certain level, and if you contribute more than the match threshold, the employer contribution stays capped.
+The Pension Calculator lets you model the impact of changing your contribution rate.

 Fund name and charges